Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 10-million-row Polars dataframe directly, as opposed to converting to pandas and back:

 - passing Polars directly to `add_lags`:  ~ 10.8 ms
-- converting Polars to pandas, passing that to `add_lags`, then converting back: ~ 1.47 s
+- converting Polars to pandas, passing that to `add_lags`, then converting back: ~ 1470 ms

 [Code to reproduce](https://gist.github.com/MarcoGorelli/1da1971063caf0b3e5133f5dfba3315b).